salemtalha/googmaps/README.md

 Googmaps : Command line client for Google Maps
 =============

-Quick project I put together using the Google Maps API to grab directions.
+Quick project I put together using the Google Maps API to grab directions in text form.
 I will be probably be adding more features as time goes on

 FEATURES
 -------------